Mateo-Wallace/Discord-DumBot/src/assets/documentation/Your-Instance.md

    From this screen you can add the actual `Profile Photo` that will show up in discord for your bot, and you can change the `Username` of the bot that will show up in discord.

+   >**Note**
+   >
+   >Where it says `TOKEN` copy this token and save it for later.
+DO NOT show anyone your token.
+This is almost like a password that protects your bot and makes sure only you can edit and manage it.
+We will use this when we [Deploy Through Heroku](#deploy-through-heroku).

    From here scroll down a bit until you find the `Privileged Gateway Intents` section.
 Turn on the priveleges called `Server Members Intent` and `Message Content Intent`, then save your changes:

    ![shows what the turned on priveleges look like.](../images/discord-dev-priveleges.png)